ankane/cacheflow/README.md

 end
 ```

-To silence logging for only [Sidekiq](https://github.com/mperham/sidekiq) commands, create an initializer with: [master]
+To silence logging for only [Sidekiq](https://github.com/mperham/sidekiq) commands, create an initializer with:

 ```ruby
 Cacheflow.silence_sidekiq!